xcart/xcart-docs/_pages/kb_en/products/adding_products.md

 3. Use the fields on the Add product page to provide information about the product.
 The page contains quite a number of fields, but you do not have to set all of them right now: the only required field is **Product name**, which means you only have to provide that value, whereas the rest of the product fields may be configured at any time later.
 See the section "[Basic product setup Product information that can be specified](#basic-product-setup-product-information-that-can-be-specified)" below for a detailed explanation of all the product page fields.

 4. To save the product information you have provided, click **Add product** at the bottom of the page.
 The new product will be saved.
-If necessary, you will be able to find it in the Products section (**Catalog** > **Products**) to do further editing or to specify some advanced product settings.
+If necessary, you will be able to find it in the Products section (**Catalog** > **Products**) to do further editing or to specify some advanced product settings (See the section "[Advanced product setup](#advanced-product-setup)" section of this manual for more info).

 ## Basic product setup: Product information that can be specified